-Acute diarrhea is characterised by the sudden onset of loose or watery stools lasting up to 14 days.
-Diarrhea lasting longer than this time is classed as chronic.
-A cat with diarrhea may pass more than the normal amount of feces, defecate more frequently, they may start out solid or the only symptom may be watery stools.
+Acute diarrhea is the sudden onset of loose or watery stools lasting up to 14 days.
+Cats with diarrhea may pass more than the usual amount of feces, defecate more frequently, stools may start solid and turn watery.

-Bacterial infection such as salmonella, campylobacter, e-Coli, tularemia
+- Bacterial infection such as salmonella, campylobacter, e-Coli and tularemia

-Increased urgency to defecate and/or defecating outside the litter tray
+- Increased urgency to defecate and defecating outside the litter tray

 If your cat is eating, still active and appears to be otherwise well, a wait and see approach may be safe for 24-48 hours.